juepi/PIO-ESP32-BMS_Ctrl/README.md

 Keep in mind that you are working with potentially dangerous currents depending on the hardware you use.
 Take any precautions necessary!

 ## Status
-The code is finished so far, the last (self caused) problem with occasional ESP resets has been solved (hopefully).
+The code is finished so far, the last (self caused) problem with occasional ESP resets has been solved.
 When i'm in the mood (and have enough spare time), I'll start adding a KiCAD project to the repo to combine all the hardware parts together.

 ## Insights
 - Do not rely on the current reported by the Daly BMS, it is quite inaccurate at low levels.
 Even worse, **Daly does not recognize charge and discharge currents below 1.1A**, so at small setups like mine, this also means that you cannot rely on the SOC reported by Daly.